mourjo/lestrange/readme.md

 # lestrange

 A playground for dark magic with Java class loaders.
 This is a work in progress.
 Currently uses reflection to invoke methods.

-This library is an attempt to understand how dynamic class loaders work and how in languages like Clojure, code is evaluated over a network connection.
+This library is an attempt to understand how dynamic class loaders work and how in languages like Clojure, code is evaluated.

 ![Bellatrix](/utils/bella.png)